 What is Fluoride?

-Unless you don't use toothpaste when you brush your teeth, then you have probably heard about Fluoride.
+Unless you don't use toothpaste when brushing your teeth, then you have probably heard about Fluoride.
 Many people are grateful for its cavity preventing benefits and there are some who oppose the use of Fluoride in everyday dental care products.

 Today we'll share with you what Fluoride is, why it is used in many dental care products and our thoughts on this mineral.